-- 1. Nine questions will be set in all. - 2.
-Question No. 1, which will be objective/short answer type covering the entire syllabus, will be compulsory.
-The remaining eight questions will be set unit wise selecting four questions from each unit (I IV).
-The candidate will be required to attempt question No. 1 and four more selecting two questions from each unit. - 3.
-As far as possible the questions should be divided into sub-parts and marks indicated part wise.
+Question No. 1, which will be objective/short answer type covering the entire syllabus, will 2. be compulsory.
+The remaining eight questions will be set unit wise selecting four questions from each unit (I - IV).
+The candidate will be required to attempt question No. 1 and four more selecting two questions from each unit.

+As far as possible the questions should be divided into sub-parts and marks indicated part 3.

-- 1. Sex Determination: Chromosomal sex determination in mammals, Autosomal testis determining genes, Hormonal regulation of sex determination.
-Androgen insensitivity syndrome - 2.
-Reproductive cycles: Menstrual cycle and its regulation in humans, Estrous cycle in rat, Estrous behaviour in cycling animals. - 3.
-Molecular bases of Fertilization in mammals: Gamete transport, fertilization competence by gametes, capacitation, acrosome reaction, oocyte-sperm interaction, oocyte activation, gamete fusion.
+1. Sex Determination: Chromosomal sex determination in mammals, Autosomal testis determining genes, Hormonal regulation of sex determination.
+Androgen insensitivity syndrome

+2. Reproductive cycles: Menstrual cycle and its regulation in humans, Estrous cycle in rat,

+Estrous behaviour in cycling animals.

+3. Molecular bases of Fertilization in mammals: Gamete transport, fertilization competence by gametes, capacitation, acrosome reaction, oocyte-sperm interaction, oocyte activation, gamete fusion.